 Colorado reached its first full year of sports betting earlier this week.
 The state recorded $2.3 billion in total wagers in its first 12 months.

-Twenty-six states and Washington, D.C., have legalized sports betting so far.
+Twenty-six states and Washington, D.C., have legalized sports gambling so far.

 Six-month totals drop off a bit after the top four states.
 Mississippi, for example, brought in around $194 million in the six months after it legalized in August 2018 — before the industry exploded the way it has in the last year.

-Another factor: Tennessee only permits mobile sports betting, while Mississippi explicitly forbids mobile sports betting.
+Another factor: Tennessee only permits mobile betting, while Mississippi explicitly forbids it.